i2p/i2p.www/i2p2www/blog/2016/06/01/I2P-Summer-Dev.draft.rst

 {% trans -%}
 We have many more ideas for things we'd like to get done in these areas.
-If you're interested in hacking on privacy and anonymity software, designing usable websites or interfaces, or writing guides for users - come and chat with us on IRC or Twitter!
+If you're interested in hacking on privacy and anonymity software, designing usable websites or interfaces, or writing guides for users: come and chat with us on IRC or Twitter!
 We are always happy to "see" new "faces" in our community, both inside and outside I2P.
 We'll be sending I2P stickers out to all new contributors taking part (or possibly other pending I2P goodies)!